 - All schools will achieve at least 6 of the 8 Gatsby benchmarks.

-- Working with the Network for East Anglian Collaborative Outreach (NEACO) to support more young people to apply to higher education or higher level apprenticeships.
+- Work with the Network for East Anglian Collaborative Outreach (NEACO) to support more young people to apply to higher education or higher level apprenticeships.

-- Delivering a series of ‘world of work’ events for primary school pupils to inspire them about the wealth of career opportunities available.
+- Deliver a series of ‘world of work’ events for primary school pupils to inspire them about the wealth of career opportunities available.

-- We have launched a dedicated support programmes for young people who are at risk of becoming NEET to help them maintain a positive pathway.
+- Launched a dedicated support programme for young people who are at risk of becoming NEET to help them maintain a positive pathway.